python-rapidjson/python-rapidjson/docs/encoder.rst

    :param int uuid_mode: how should :ref:`UUID instances be handled <dumps-uuid-mode>`
    :param int bytes_mode: how should :ref:`bytes instances be handled <dumps-bytes-mode>`

+   .. rubric:: Attributes

+   .. attribute:: bytes_mode

+      :type: int

+      How bytes values should be treated.

+   .. attribute:: datetime_mode

+      :type: int

+      Whether and how datetime values should be encoded.

+   .. attribute:: ensure_ascii

+      :type: bool

+      whether the output should contain only ASCII characters.

+   .. attribute:: indent_char

+      :type: str

+      What will be used as end-of-line character.

+   .. attribute:: indent_count

+      :type: int

+      The indentation width.

+   .. attribute:: number_mode

+      :type: int

+      The encoding behavior with regards to numeric values.

+   .. attribute:: skip_invalid_keys

+      :type: bool

+      Whether invalid keys shall be skipped.

+   .. attribute:: sort_keys

+      :type: bool

+      Whether dictionary keys shall be sorted alphabetically.

+   .. attribute:: uuid_mode

+      :type: int

+      Whether and how UUID values should be encoded

+   .. attribute:: write_mode

+      :type: int

+      Whether the output should be pretty printed or not.

+   .. rubric:: Methods

    .. method:: __call__(obj, stream=None, *, chunk_size=65536)